ramsundharVenkadesan/CliniClarity/docs/README.md

    * **API Layer:** FastAPI with Asynchronous Server-Sent Events (SSE)

-#### Security & HIPAA-First Data Pipeline
+#### 🔒 Security & HIPAA-First Data Pipeline
-To ensure sensitive data is never used to train public models, CliniClarity implements an automated redaction pipeline.
+To ensure Protected Health Information (PHI) is never exposed to public models or unauthorized cloud logs, CliniClarity implements a "Local-First" automated redaction pipeline.
+This architecture satisfies HIPAA "Safe Harbor" standards by de-identifying data before it enters the RAG ecosystem.

-* **PII/PHI Redaction:** A dedicated Lambda function matches PHI found by AWS Comprehend Medical to coordinates provided by AWS Textract
+* **Deterministic PII/PHI Redaction:** Instead of relying on cloud-based NLP, CliniClarity utilizes a local instance of Microsoft Presidio.
+This engine performs Named Entity Recognition (NER) to identify 18+ types of identifiers (Names, SSNs, Phone Numbers, Locations) directly within the secure application boundary.

+* **Zero-Egress Sanitization:** The redaction process uses the Presidio-Anonymizer to replace sensitive metadata with generic placeholders (e.g., [REDACTED_NAME]) or cryptographic hashes.
+This ensures that the text remains clinically useful for the LLM while being mathematically stripped of identity.

+* **Safe Harbor Compliance:** By scrubbing data locally before it reaches the Gemini Embedding or Pinecone Vector Store, the system ensures that no PII is ever used for model training or stored in a third-party database.

-* **Sanitization:** Uses the ReportLab library to draw solid black boxes over sensitive metadata, ensuring it cannot be searched or highlighted.
+* **Immutable Redaction (PDF):** For document visualization, the system utilizes the ReportLab library to draw physical, non-recoverable black boxes over identified PHI coordinates, ensuring sensitive data cannot be recovered via text highlighting or metadata scraping.

 #### 🚀 Key Strategic Benefits
 | Feature | Traditional LLMs / Search Engines | CliniClarity (Our Product) | PLM Strategic Value |